grafana/grafana/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thank you for sending a pull request!
 Here are some tips:

-1. If this is your first time, please read our contribution guide at: https://github.com/grafana/grafana/blob/master/CONTRIBUTING.md
+1. If this is your first time, please read our contribution guide at https://github.com/grafana/grafana/blob/master/CONTRIBUTING.md
-2. Ensure you have added or ran the appropriate tests for your PR.
+2. Ensure you include and run the appropriate tests as part of your Pull Request.
-3. If it's a new feature or config option it will need a docs update.
-Docs are under the docs folder in repo root.
+3. In a new feature or configuration option, an update to the documentation is necessary.
+Everything related to the documentation is under the docs folder in the root of the repository.
-4. If the PR is unfinished, mark it as a draft PR.
+4. If the Pull Request is a work in progress, make use of GitHub's "Draft PR" feature and mark it as such.
-5. Rebase your PR if it gets out of sync with master
+5. If you can not merge your Pull Request due to a merge conflict, Rebase it.
+This gets it in sync with the master branch.
 6. Name your PR as "<FeatureArea>: Describe your change".
 If it's a fix or feature relevant for changelog describe the user impact in the title.
-The PR title is used in changelog for issues marked with `add to changelog` label.
+The PR title is used to auto-generate the changelog for issues marked with the "add to changelog" label.

 -->